 Cats are curious animals.
 They have a reputation for being aloof loners, disinterested in social interaction.
-This is erroneous, as they are quite social animals.
-If you ever happen upon a feral or stray cat, you’ll see this for yourself.
-These felines live in substantial colonies.
+This is erroneous as cats are quite social animals.
+If you ever come across a feral or stray cat, you’ll see this for yourself.
+These felines live in substantial colonies in the wild.

-There is a big difference between a feral cat and a domesticated house cat.
-Your pet is likely used to being an ‘only child,’ and having things their way.
-Will your pet thrive with a fellow feline to keep them company?
+There is a big difference between a feral cat and a domesticated house cat, though.
+Your pet is likely used to being an ‘only child,’ and having things her own way.
+Will your pet cope with the company?

-Adult cats used to living alone would prefer to stay that way.
-This is because felines are territorial, and are not comfortable with sharing.
-Your pet will have spent a lot of time and effort claiming territory.
-So, they are unlikely to take kindly to an infiltrator, and potential usurper.
+Adult cats used to living alone prefer to stay that way.
+This is because felines are territorial and are not comfortable with sharing.
+Your pet will have spent a lot of time and effort claiming her territory.
+So, she’s unlikely to take kindly to an infiltrator.

-Forcing a cat to share their living space against their will is never a good idea.
-It can be dangerous.
-Your pet may become stressed, aggressive or depressed.
-If your cat has reached contented adulthood without company, you shouldn’t seek to change anything.
+Forcing a cat to share her living space against her will is never a good idea.
+Your pet may become stressed, aggressive, or depressed.
+If your cat has reached contented adulthood without company, you shouldn’t seek to change anything at this stage.

 Things to Consider Before Getting a Second Cat